 Tip #7: Know the rules yourself

 Before you even start trying to ensure others are compliant, you need to know all of the rules you have to follow.
 Many are specific to particular industries, geographies and roles.
 If you haven't got a compliance manager, you can ask your HR or legal professionals for advice.

 Tip #8: Be open to questions

-Don’t run your compliance programme with slideshows or your Zoom/Team meetings with mute people.
+Don't run your compliance programme with slideshows or your Zoom/Teams meetings with participants on mute.
 Effective compliance requires collaboration - some 'give and take'.
 Make sure you provide an easily accessible point of contact for questions.
-Remember to be non-judgemental too; all questions are valid.
+Remember to be non-judgemental too - all questions are valid.

 Tip #9: Use carrots as well as sticks

 Rather than solely focusing on compliance and training failures, remember to also champion successes.
 Often those going the extra mile may feel unappreciated, so if someone prevents major breaches, let people know with praise and recognition.
 Another option is adding an element of competition into training including token rewards - like our T-shirts!

 Tip #10: Keep up to date with current reality

 Compliance can fail if there's a mismatch between the reality of the job (ie the need to be profitable) versus high ideals and expectations.
 All too often, compliance is perceived as the thing that stands between the company and profitability.
 Take bribery.
 Principled ethical behaviour is a world away from the everyday reality faced by Sales or Procurement - compliance doesn't understand or care about the actual challenges they may face.
 By working together, you can both find an amicable solution.